-RCSA FOCUS/ Shortcuts Description RCSA Code DCPS Code Points 1.01 1.01 Backpacks Bringing backpacks to classroom or cafeteria.
-1 1.02 1.01 Chewing gum Chewing gum.
-1 1.03 1.01 Eating or drinking in unauthorized areas Eating or drinking in unauthorized areas.
-1 1.04 1.03 No Agenda Not having agenda during school hours.
-1 1.05 1.01 Unprepared for class Unprepared for class - not bringing the needed materials described in the course syllabus to class each day.
+RCSA Code FOCUS/ DCPS Code Shortcuts Description RCSA Points 1.01 1.01 Backpacks Bringing backpacks to classroom or cafeteria.
+1 1.02 1.01 Chewing Gum Chewing gum.
+1 1.03 1.01 Eating or drinking in unauthorized areas.
+Eating or drinking in unauthorized areas.
+1 1.04 1.03 No Agenda or ID Not having agenda or ID during school hours.
+1 1.05 1.01 1.01 Unprepared for class.-Not bringing the needed materials described in the course syllabus to class each day.
 1 1.06 1.06 Body Art Any 'body art' to include but not limited to temporary tattoos, marker paintings, etc. are not allowed.
-Student will not be permitted to go the class until cleaned.
+Student will not be permitted to go to class until cleaned.
 1 1.07 1.02 Illegal Organizations Any participation in prohibited secret clubs or societies.
-4 1.08 1.09 Unauthorized use of Personal Electronic Devices Use of personal electronic devices that have not been authorized by the Principal or designee.
-This includes, but is not limited to, cell phones and smart watches.
+4 1.08 1.09 Unauthorized/ Misuse of Personal/ School Electronic Devices Use/Misuse of personal/school electronic devices that have not been authorized by the principal or designee.
+This includes, but is not limited to cell phones, tablets, chromebooks, laptops, desktops, smart watches, etc. This includes students opening unauthorized websites in their browsers, writing notes in unauthorized shared documents.
 Any student who chooses to bring a personal electronic device to school shall do so at his or her own risk.
-If brought to school, devices must remain in the student's assigned locker 7:45 am to 3:00 pm.
-2 1.09 1.01, 1.03 Behavior That Puts Safety at Risk Horseplay, roughhousing, wrestling, pushing, scuffling, clowning, or acting out.
+2 1.09 1.01, 1.03 Behavior that Puts Safety at Risk Horseplay, roughhousing, wrestling, pushing, scuffing, clowning or acting out.
 4

-1.10 1.03 Cafeteria misconduct Cafeteria misconduct (loud talking, being out of seat, playing with/throwing food, cutting in line, failure to clean up after oneself, loitering, etc.) 2 1.11 1.11 1.01 Disruption in Class Any conduct which is disruptive as to interfere with the teacher's ability to communicate with the students in class and/or with the ability of other students to learn.
-NOTE: Continuous/repeated disruptive behavior may constitute a Class II Offense (See 2.01).
-2 1.12 1.03 Disorder Outside of Class A student must not bother other students outside of class or participate in disruptive conduct that interferes with maintaining order in areas subject to school authority or the failure to follow directions to cease such conduct.
-NOTE: Continuous/repeated disruptive behavior may constitute a Class II Offense (See 2.01).
-2 1.13 1.04 Tardiness Reporting late to school or class (refer to individual school's tardy procedures).
+RCSA Code FOCUS/ DCPS Code Shortcuts Description RCSA Points 1.10 1.03 Cafeteria Misonduct Cafeteria misconduct (loud talking, being out of seat, playing with/throwing food, cutting in line, failure to clean up after oneself, loitering, etc.) 2 1.11 1.01 Disruption in Class Any conduct which is disruptive as to interfere with the teacher's ability to communicate with students in class and/or with the ability of the other students to learn.
+NOTE: Continuous/repeated disruptive behavior may constitute a Class II offense (2.01) 2 1.12 1.03 Disorder Outside Class A student must not bother other students outside of class or participate in disruptive conduct that interferes with maintaining order in areas subject to school authority or the failure to follow durections to cease such conduct.
+NOTE: Continuous/repeated disruptive behavior may constitute a Class II offense (2.01) 2 1.13 1.13 1.04 Tardiness Reporting late to school or class (refer to individual school's tardy procedures).
 A student has the responsibility to be in class on time.
 A student failing to make an effort to attend class in a timely manner shall be considered truant and subject to disciplinary action.
 A student's excessive unexcused tardiness shall be considered willful disobedience, and the student shall be subject to disciplinary action.
-Accumulation of tardies shall be on a nine-week grading period.
-Schools with electronic tardy tracking systems shall track tardies on an aggregate basis.
-NOTE: Pursuant to Florida law, out-of-school suspension is not a permissible disciplinary action for this violation for students who are of compulsory attendance age.
-As such, action code 07 (out-of-school suspension) should not be used for this offense 2
+Accumulation of tardies hall be on a quarterly grading period.
+NOTE: Pursuant to Florida Law, out-of-school suspension is not a permissible disciplinary action for this violation for students who are of compulsory attendance age.
+2